Evaluation and Reset

 We are supporting colleagues across the North East and Yorkshire and Humber to evaluate the impact of such changes in order to identify valuable learning that could inform short, medium and long-term plans.
 Yorkshire & Humber AHSN has been in a prime position to support our partners in the challenging task of identifying and understanding the impact of current changes for the future of the health and care systems at local, regional and national level with the objective of informing long-term reset planning.

-This project involves close collaboration with colleagues at North East & North Cumbria AHSN, and the stakeholders involved include South Yorkshire and Bassetlaw Integrated Care System, West Yorkshire and Harrogate Health and Care Partnership, Humber, Coast and Vale Health and Care Partnership and Cumbria and North East Integrated Care System.
+This project involves close collaboration with colleagues at North East & North Cumbria AHSN and their North East and North Cumbria Integrated Care System, and the stakeholders involved include South Yorkshire and Bassetlaw Integrated Care System, West Yorkshire and Harrogate Health and Care Partnership, Humber, Coast and Vale Health and Care Partnership.

 The project forms part of the system reset work being undertaken at a national level by the AHSN Network.
 It also complements work being undertaken by our colleagues in AHSNs across England, where countless examples of good practice and innovation have emerged and are being analysed by AHSNs to understand how these will help to improve the NHS in the long term.
 Adoption and spread of innovation are at the heart of the AHSN Network’s purpose.